IcySnex/Melora/Website/src/plugin-development/platform-support.md

 :::

 #### What to Return:
 Each platform may return different result types, like `Track` models from Spotify or `Video` models from YouTube.
-In Melora, you need to convert these models to the `SearchResult` model to handle everything uniformly.
+In Melora, you need to convert these models to the [`SearchResult`](/Melora/plugin-api-reference/Melora.Plugins/Models/SearchResult.html) model to handle everything uniformly.
 This also benefits memory usage and performance, as it avoids unnecessary processing of tracks that the user may not end up downloading.

-You can use the `Melora.Plugins` API’s static method in the `SearchResult` class to convert and buffer `IAsyncEnumerable<T>` to `IEnumerable<SearchResult>`:
+You can use the [static helper method](/Melora/plugin-api-reference/Melora.Plugins/Models/SearchResult.html#bufferasync) in the [`SearchResult`](/Melora/plugin-api-reference/Melora.Plugins/Models/SearchResult.html) class to convert and buffer [`IAsyncEnumerable`](https://learn.microsoft.com/dotnet/api/system.collections.generic.iasyncenumerable-1) to [`IEnumerable<SearchResult>`](https://learn.microsoft.com/dotnet/api/system.collections.generic.ienumerable-1):
 ```cs
 public static async Task<IEnumerable<SearchResult>> BufferAsync<T>(
     IAsyncEnumerable<T> source,